-- 3 In the wizard, select Local, then click Next.
+3 In the wizard, select Local, then click Next.

 The Restore Local Image Wizard is displayed.

-- 4 Fill in the fields:

-Path to Image Archive: Click Browse to select the image file, or specify its full path and filename, including the . zmg filename extension.
+Path to Image Archive: Click Browse to select the image file, or specify its full path and filename, including the .zmg filename extension.

 File Set: The number of the image file set to be restored.
 Valid values are 1 through 10.
 File set 1 defaults.
 For information on file sets, see Appendix A, "File Sets and Image Numbers," on page 193.